Planetoid Mines is a privately-owned startup based out of New Mexico, USA. Their team leans

 The Space Shuttle Columbia was named after Columbia Rediviva, the first American vessel to circumnavigate the globe.
 It was captained by a one-eyed explorer who had previously served as a naval officer in the American Revolutionary War, Robert Gray.

 On this same day,

 April 12 1788, British fur trader John Meares, in the face of stormy weather and fog, turned back just north of discovering the Columbia River, naming it Cape Disappointment.
 As Meares was turning back north toward Nootka Island, he passed Robert Gray (captaining the Columbia Rediviva) who then encountered this large river but did not sail across or enter it due to tides.
-He vowed to return.
-Four years later, he sailed upstream (coincidentally on May 11th, my birthday) to explore and trade with natives.
+Gray vowed to return.
+Four years later, Gray sailed upstream (coincidentally on May 11th, my birthday) to explore and trade with natives.
 He claimed it for the United States, and named it the Columbia River after his ship.

 On this same day,

 April 12 1811, an expedition financed by John Jacob Astor's Pacific Fur Company established Fort Astoria at the mouth of the Columbia River.
 This was the first community established by the United States on the Pacific coast.